somedatapacket/docs.humio.com/content/guides/bro.md

 On Mac the default network interface is `en0`
 {{% /notice %}}

-You can follow the above or add the Bro script in a way matching your installation.
+You can follow the above or add the Zeek script in a way matching your installation.
-With the script in place, and after a restart, Bro should be logging in JSON format, formatted as JSON objects separated by newlines.
+With the script in place, and after a restart, Zeek should be logging in JSON format, formatted as JSON objects separated by newlines.
 Verify this by looking in one of the log files, for example `corelight_conn.log`.